grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 To learn more about Helm, read the [Helm documentation](https://helm.sh/).

+If you are using Helm to install GET, then you will also need to:

+- Additional admin storage bucket
+- Disable the gateway
+- Enable the enterpriseGateway
+- Obtain a GET license

 ## Before you begin

 These instructions are common across any flavor of Kubernetes.
 They also assume that you know how to install, configure, and operate a Kubernetes cluster.